 - We recommend that for your peace of mind, you change your current PIN.
 This can be done at most ATM's.

-If you have any doubts about the validity of a transaction, please contact your nearest branch immediately.
+If you have any doubts about the validity of a transaction, please contact your Relationship Manager or nearest branch immediately.